DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![console-output](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authorization-dashboard-404.png?raw=true)

-#### Restrict Access to Data Conntections and Data Tables
+#### Restrict Access to Data Connections and Data Tables
 The Web Dashboard control allows an end-user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
-Refer to the [Query Builder](#33-query-builder) subsection to learn how to restrict access to this information based on authorization rules.
+Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.

 ### 3.3.
 Query Builder

-The standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) as well as the Query Builder integrated into the Report and Dashboard designers allows an end-user to browse a web application's data connections and a data tables available through these connections.
-In a web application with access control, you need to restrict an end-user’s access to the available connections and data tables in code.
+The standalone [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) as well as the Query Builder integrated into the Report and Dashboard designers allows an end-user to browse a web application's data connections and the data tables available through those connections.
+In a web application that uses access control, you will to write code to restrict a user’s access to the available connections and data tables.

-To restrict the access to connection strings, implement a custom connection string provider:
+To restrict access to connection strings, implement a custom connection string provider:

 ``` cs
 public class DataSourceWizardConnectionStringsProvider : IDataSourceWizardConnectionStringsProvider {